percyqaz/UltimateInventory/README.md

 ## Open ender chests, shulker boxes and crafting tables by right-clicking **in your hand**
 ![demo2](https://user-images.githubusercontent.com/21290233/232254528-4d8f7aa0-33ee-439a-a8a0-e75f5b599a84.gif)

-Anti duplication measures against:
-- Dropping the shulker box
-- Moving it around
-- Dying for any reason
-- Disconnecting for any reason

-After these measures I have not been able to find any duplication exploits yet after trying every trick I could think of

-Here are ways you could create a duplication bug:
+This plugin was made for my private survival server.
+I've released it to the public spigot forums where others may find it useful.

+**Caution: while every care has been taken to remove duplication bugs, some may remain.**

+I have tested this plugin very thoroughly for duplication exploits and I have had no issues with it in several months on my private server.
+I trust it and you can safely trust it too.
+That being said, please consider your plugins carefully before installing, I can only guarantee no exploits when this plugin is not installed with other inventory-manipulating plugins.
+Things to avoid in other plugins:
-- Using a plugin or mod that moves items around in a player's inventory while they have a shulker box open
+- Things that rearrange a player's inventory other than when they are normally clicking/dragging items around
-- Using a plugin or mod that lets you see into a player's inventory or enderchest such as /invsee from Essentials
+- Things that let one player change another's inventory (such as /invsee from Essentials)

-Please consider your plugins carefully, I take no responsibility in these cases as my only goal was to have no duplication bugs when this plugin is on its own

 If you find any duplication bugs please immediately report them [here](https://github.com/percyqaz/Shulkerbox/issues)

-Future features and known issues:
-- Issue: Doesn't work in the creative inventory.
-If this matters to you that's very unfortunate as this is written for a private survival server
+Known issues:
+- This plugin doesn't work in the creative inventory.
+Need this?
+Request it on the forums or open an issue
-- Issue: You can put your enderchest into your enderchest and lose it if you only had one.
-Try not to do that
+- You can put your enderchest into your enderchest and lock it in there by mistake.
+Try not to do that :)

-- Feature: Config to toggle on/off shulker, crafting table, enderchest behaviour
+No other known issues

+Need configuration options/only want part of this plugin on your server?
+Request it on the forums or open an issue